 The most beautiful spot on Skye

-At the end of the road, in a whitewashed hamlet, almost paddling in the Sound of Sleat.
-Mountains rise, the sea sparkles, the odd fishing boat potters by with deep peace in a magical landscape.
-Warm Hebridean interiors, an atmospheric restaurant for lovely food with hand-dived Scallops, Highland Venison, traditional Scottish Cranachan with fresh raspberries.
+At the end of the road, in a whitewashed hamlet, almost paddling in the waters of the Sound of Sleat, where mountains rise, the sea sparkles, the odd fishing boat potters by and the surrounding landscape reflects the deep peace of this magical setting.
+Warm Hebridean interiors, wood lined rooms, an atmospheric restaurant for lovely food with hand-dived scallops, local mussels, creel caught langoustines and Eilean Iarmain venison.

-Renowned for its location and special atmosphere, Hotel Eilean Iarmain is a 19th century traditional hotel, comprising four suites and 12 bedrooms, charming and uniquely decorated.
-Cosy up by the open fires, try one of our Gaelic Whiskies in Am Praban bar, bustling with good cheer and traditional music, or enjoy a more formal dining experience in the wood-panelled dining-room and brasserie, Birlinn.
+Renowned for its stunning waterfront location and special atmosphere, Hotel Eilean Iarmain is a gem of 19th century traditional architecture, a place of enchanting allure comprising four suites and twelve bedrooms, all charming and uniquely decorated.
+Cosy up by the open log fires, try one of our own Gaelic Whiskies in the Am Praban bar, bustling with good cheer and traditional music, or enjoy a candlelit experience in the wood-panelled Birlinn restaurant.

-People have been coming here for over a hundred years, drawn by a love for the beautiful landscapes and seascapes of this Hebridean island, its geology, botany, ornithology, its rich Celtic history, culture and language.
+Visitors have been coming here for more than a hundred years, drawn by a love of the beautiful landscapes and seascapes of this Hebridean island, its natural environment and wildlife, and the rich Celtic history, culture and language that are so much a part of this unique landscape.

-Eilean Iarmain was once the busiest port in the south of Skye, with puffers coming in to the old stone pier.
+Eilean Iarmain was once the busiest port in the south of Skye, with puffers coming in daily to the old stone pier.
 The traditional buildings tell the history of the place and its people.
-The old stables of the original inn are now converted into charming suites.
+The old stables of the original inn are now converted into charming suites with views over the water towards the Stevenson lighthouse of Isleornsay, with the majestic hills of Knoydart in the distance.

-Located next to the hotel you will find ‘Praban na Linne’, the Gaelic term for ‘the illicit still, on the Sound of Sleat’, where you can enjoy a free tasting of the award-winning Gaelic whiskies and Gaelic Gins and purchase a bottle to take home!
-Adjoining is Flòraidh – a boutique shop stocking fashions in traditional tweed, luxurious Scottish cashmere, unique printed silk as well as handmade local crafts.
+Located next to the hotel you will find the shop of ‘Praban na Linne’, the Gaelic term for “a small smugglers enterprise on the Sound of Sleat”, where you can enjoy a free tasting of the award-winning Gaelic Whiskies and Gaelic Gins and purchase a bottle or more to take home!
+Adjoining is Flòraidh – a tiny boutique shop stocking fashions in traditional tweed, luxurious Scottish cashmere, unique printed silk as well as handmade local crafts.
 You won’t have to go any further for your souvenirs and gifts!
 Our neighbour across the water is Eilean Sionnach Lighthouse Cottage and what a beautiful view we get of it all year round!

 Sir Iain Noble & Lucilla, Lady Noble